-Medicare will allow you to qualify for a Special Enrollment Period if you lose your employer’s current group health coverage and you are eligible for Medicare coverage according to Medicare enrollment guidelines.
+Medicare will allow you to qualify for a Special Enrollment Period if you lose your employer’s current group health coverage, and you are eligible for Medicare coverage according to Medicare enrollment guidelines.

-Who pays first, COBRA of Medicare
+Who pays first, COBRA or Medicare

-Medicare pays first except when you have End-Stage Renal Disease.
-If you have ESRD then COBRA pays first, and Medicare pays second to the extent COBRA coverage overlaps the first 30 months of Medicare eligibility or entitlement based on ESRD.
+Medicare pays first, except when you have End-Stage Renal Disease.
+If you have ESRD, then COBRA pays first, and Medicare pays second to the extent COBRA coverage overlaps the first 30 months of Medicare eligibility or entitlement based on ESRD.

-By getting a Medicare Supplement and prescription Part D plan to go with your Medicare you will have comprehensive creditable coverage.
+By getting a Medicare Supplement and Part D plan to go with your Medicare you will have comprehensive creditable coverage.

-If you set this up when you are first eligible for Medicare you could qualify for Guaranteed Issue prices on your Medicare Supplement; meaning no medical underwriting along with price based only on age, gender and location.
+If you set this up when you are first eligible for Medicare, you could qualify for Guaranteed Issue prices on your Medicare Supplement, meaning no medical underwriting along with price based only on age, gender, and location.

-By setting this up early you also avoid late enrollment penalties.
+By setting this up early, you also avoid late enrollment penalties.
 Talk with one of our licensed agents now, or compare rates online here.